 While I treat violations of academic integrity on a case-by-case basis, there are some basic patterns I follow.
 When I suspect a violation, I first meet with the student for an explanation.
 If I remain convinced that there is a violation, I write a letter to the Associate Dean of Academic Affairs indicating that the student in question submitted plagiarized material.
 Beyond that, I typically impose a penalty that exceeds the penalty of not having done the assignment at all.
 For instance, the penalty for plagiarizing a paper is worse than for not having written that paper at all.
 Plagiarism is also a violation of the community standards at Carnegie Mellon University.
-As such, there may be further penalties imposed by a University Policies" in the most recent edition of The Q Word: Undergraduate Student Handbook & Planner.
+As such, there may be further penalties imposed by a University Academic Review Board.
+For more information, see the section on "University Policies" in the most recent edition of The Q Word: Undergraduate Student Handbook & Planner.